LifeWinnerHuang/academic-kickstart/content/home/about.md

 # Biography

 Renfei is currently a first-year Ph.D. student in the Department of Computer Science and Engineering at the Hong Kong University of Science and Technology.
 He’s supervisor is Prof. QU Huamin (http://huamin.org).
 He is a member of VisLab at HKUST (http://vis.cse.ust.hk/).
+He was supervised by Prof. Yunjun GAO (http://mypage.zju.edu.cn/en/gaoyj_en) in his undergraduate study.
 In his spare time, he enjoys swimming and dancing, such as Tango or Latin.
 He is a fan of Hi-Fi music devices.